 Peruvian Fish curry (Pescado) – The colors of Peruvian cuisine are fantastic.
 A whole fish fried then cooked in tomato sauce, yucca, and vinegar with the twist of sugar that gives it a delicious sweet and sour taste.
 The portion is huge, definitely a family size.

 Crispy Fried whole Fish (Pescado) – The crunchy fried fish is delicious, cooked in sizzling hot oil, served with yucca, lime marinated onion, salad, and white rice.
 It has a unique flavor that hard to get in a Peruvian Restaurant in the USA.

-Hotel Where I Stayed in Lima
+Hotel Where We Stayed in Lima

 Bayview Hotel, Las Dalias 276, Miraflores, Lima